Apply Now arrow

 The Application Process

-1. Pre-Qualification: Get an estimate of loan terms by providing basic info.
+1. Pre-Qualification: Provide basic information to get an estimate of loan terms.

-2. Submit Application: Submit your application with all required documentation.
+2. Submission of Application: Submit a detailed application with all required documentation.

 3. Loan Underwriting: The lender reviews your financials, business plan, and the property details.